 - You must be available for an interview by a community corrections officer, the Regional Manager or the Adult Parole Board at the time and place as directed by the community corrections officer or the Regional Manager or Adult Parole Board.

 - You must attend in person at a community corrections centre as directed in writing by a community corrections officer.

-- You must not leave Victoria without the written permission of the Regional Manager.
+- You must not leave Victoria except with the written permission, granted either generally or in a particular case, of the Regional Manager/Adult Parole Board.

 - You must comply with any direction given by a community corrections officer or the Regional Manager or the Adult Parole Board that is necessary for a community corrections officer or the Regional Manager or the Adult Parole Board to give to ensure that you comply with this Order.

 - geographical restrictions prohibiting entry into specified areas